allemandi/fCC-Responsive-Web-Design-Projects/readme.md

 A survey form, demonstrating various input methods.
 This is built as a CodePen.io app, primarily testing the correct usage of form elements that can be identified via unique name/id/value attributes.

 The [survey form can be found here.](https://codepen.io/allemandi/full/qBqbzev "fCC: Build a Survey Form - Test Your Options")

+# License
+MIT, by default public Pen licensing on CodePen.io